Genetic drift: Versus natural selection

 In natural populations, genetic drift and natural selection do not act in isolation; both phenomena are always at play, together with mutation and migration.
 Neutral evolution is the product of both mutation and drift, not of drift alone.
-Similarly, even when selection overwhelms genetic drift, it can only act on variation that mutation provides.
+Similarly, even when selection overwhelms genetic drift, it can act only on variation that mutation provides.

 While natural selection has a direction, guiding evolution towards heritable adaptations to the current environment, genetic drift has no direction and is guided only by the mathematics of chance.
 As a result, drift acts upon the genotypic frequencies within a population without regard to their phenotypic effects.
 In contrast, selection favors the spread of alleles whose phenotypic effects increase survival and/or reproduction of their carriers, lowers the frequencies of alleles that cause unfavorable traits, and ignores those that are neutral.

 The law of large numbers predicts that when the absolute number of copies of the allele is small (e.g., in small populations), the magnitude of drift on allele frequencies per generation is larger.
 The magnitude of drift is large enough to overwhelm selection at any allele frequency when the selection coefficient is less than 1 divided by the effective population size.
 Non-adaptive evolution resulting from the product of mutation and genetic drift is therefore considered to be a consequential mechanism of evolutionary change primarily within small, isolated populations.
 The mathematics of genetic drift depend on the effective population size, but it is not clear how this is related to the actual number of individuals in a population.
 Genetic linkage to other genes that are under selection can reduce the effective population size experienced by a neutral allele.
 With a higher recombination rate, linkage decreases and with it this local effect on effective population size.
 This effect is visible in molecular data as a correlation between local recombination rate and genetic diversity, and negative correlation between gene density and diversity at noncoding DNA regions.
 Stochasticity associated with linkage to other genes that are under selection is not the same as sampling error, and is sometimes known as genetic draft in order to distinguish it from genetic drift.

 Low allele frequency makes alleles more vulnerable to being eliminated by random chance, even overriding the influence of natural selection.
 For example, while disadvantageous mutations are usually eliminated quickly within the population, new advantageous mutations are almost as vulnerable to loss through genetic drift as are neutral mutations.
 Not until the allele frequency for the advantageous mutation reaches a certain threshold will genetic drift have no effect.